 Our proposed feminist theory pivots on the notion of “turning outward,” as we seek to engage YOU—students, scholars, artists, writers, and the general public—in the work of reimagining the avant-garde as a more inclusive en dehors garde.
 We’re not just proposing a new theory of the en dehors garde; we’re proposing a new method of production.

 Typically, theory is written by a lone scholar and delivered in a coherent, linear argument.
-We want to generate theory in a experimental, collaborative way by orchestrating a digital flash mob.
-Multiple authors and creators will turn out during a limited span of time to contribute short position statements, in the form of digital post(card)s.
-Our born digital, multi-authored, multimedia theory of the en dehors garde will comprise a wide range of perspectives, poses, and strategies.
+We have instead generated theory in a experimental, collaborative way by using social media to orchestrate a digital flashmob in the summer of 2018.
+Multiple authors and creators turned out to contribute short position statements, in the form of digital post(card)s.
+Our born digital, multi-authored, multimedia theory of the en dehors garde comprises a wide range of perspectives, poses, and strategies.

 Via this new production process, theory becomes plural, elastic, and mutable, rather than fixed and hierarchical.
 Our method is feminist in its collaborative, decentralized structure, which defies the expectation of a single authority or unified argument.